-As I am not willing to miss this fling, I searched over the internet to collect the details about the Kerala tour packages.
+As I am not willing to miss this fling, I searched over the internet to collect the details about the Kerala Package Tours.
 I started my trip with one of my friends.
-I chose him because he was a solo traveller and travelled to many places and almost every hill stations in India.
+I chose him because he was a solo traveler and traveled to many places and almost every hill station in India.
 He gave me an idea about the overall trip and told me that mostly this Neelakurinji blooms at Rajamala.
 We quickly devised a plan for the weekend and booked the bus tickets online.
 We started at 5.40 am from Ernakulam.
 By sunrise, we crossed Muvattupuzha.
-Had our breakfast there.
+We had our breakfast there.
 Passing through Mulavoor, Kothamangalam, Neryamangalam reached Adimali by noon.
 Stopped there for lunch, crossed Chithirapuram and typical Munnar scapes rise.

 Kolukkumalai is about 10 km away from Suryanelli.
 We hired a jeep and the journey was one of the worst off-road rides I ever have.
 A short descent after the climb we reached a new viewpoint named Kurangini.
 Believe me, the view from here was breathtaking.
 At this point, I remembered what I read while I surf on the internet about the trip.
 It was someone's (I don't remember his name) words "The spread of purple is an unforgettable sight“.
 And it was true, this is the most excited and beautiful sights I had ever in my life.